mydatahack/sakura-translation-frontend-example/README.md

 - Main Libray

-  * Chose to use jQuery because it is the most prevalent libraries out there.
+  * Using jQuery.

 - ES6 Syntax

-  * The gulp babel plugins enables us to write ES6 syntax and complies down to ES5.
+  * The gulp-babel plugins enables us to write ES6 syntax and complies down to ES5.
 Plugins are selected individually.
-In this way, we can have better clarity on what can be transpiled.
+In this way, we can have better clarity on what we can write.

 - Namespace

-  * Instead of adding variables & functions to the global window object, I created sakura.public namespace.
-In this way, we do not need to pollute the global namespace and I feel it is a better approach.
+  * Instead of adding variables & functions to the global scope, I created sakura.public namespace.
+In this way, we do not need to pollute the global.
+I feel it's a better approach.
 On document ready, event handlers get initialized.

 ## (3) Approach to Unit Testing